SunStarSys/www/content/essays/devops.md

 along the way.  **Great things can happen** when the teams are a healthy mix of devs and ops personnel, in a data-driven, transparent culture of collaborative work.

-The philosophy of inclusion of all stakeholders into the creation of a tangible collaborative work, has implications well beyond just dev and ops teams sharing control and responsibility for a server engineering effort.
+The philosophy of inclusion of manifold stakeholders into the creation, and **evolution**, of a tangible work product has implications well beyond just *dev* and *ops* teams sharing control and responsibility for a server engineering effort.
 This lesson keeps being repeated throughout the modern corporate world, as new domains for creative human expression take form in the business sector, as well as in reinventing old